 Our privacy promise

-We take our duties when processing your personal data very seriously.
-We promise that we will tell you what data we are collecting and why.
-We will make every reasonable effort to collect, process, store and share your data safely and securely.
+We take our duties when processing personal data very seriously.
+We promise that we will tell individuals what data we are collecting and why.
+We will make every reasonable effort to collect, process, store and share personal data safely and securely.
 We will also make sure that our trusted partners do the same.
-We also promise that we will be open and clear with you about our use of your personal information and that you will be able to control your personal information with ease.
+We also promise that we will be open and clear with all stakeholders about our use of personal data and that individuals will be able to control the use of their personal information with ease.

-In order to provide support and or provide services to you, we need to collect and keep personal data about you, like your name, contact details, preferred means of communication or, when appropriate, payment details.
+In order to provide support and or relevant services, we need to collect and make use of personal data, such as names, contact details, preferred means of communication or, when appropriate, payment details.
 Some of this data we may need to share with 3rd parties such as payment agencies or government departments or our trusted partners, such as event organisers, specialist service providers and professional advisors.
-This is to provide you with the support and services you require from us and we have to provide to you.
+The purpose of this is to provide our beneficiaries and tenants with the support and services required and expected from us.

-As a Beneficiary, we use your personal data to provide you with the tailored, lifelong practical and emotional support you expect and to support your wider interests.
-We may also, with your consent, use your personal data to help us to market the charity and fundraise so that we can offer our support to even more blind veterans.
+As a Beneficiary, we use personal data to provide individuals with the tailored, lifelong practical and emotional support that would be expected while in our care and we also use personal data to support our beneficiary’s wider interests.
+We may also, with an individual’s consent, use personal data to help us to market the charity and fundraise so that we can offer our support to even more blind veterans.

-As a domestic or commercial tenant, we use your data to manage our estate services safely, to comply with the law and any regulations and to meet your tenancy needs.
+As a domestic or commercial tenant, we use personal data to manage our estate services safely, to comply with the law and any regulations and to meet your tenancy contractual obligations.

-As a beneficiary you can always start by speaking to your community worker or as a tenant with the estates team.
-If you wish to discuss how your personal data is used or if you wish to make an individual rights request you can e-mail our Data Protection Officer whose details are also in Section 9.
+If an individual wishes to discuss how personal data is processed/used or wants to make an individual rights request, e-mail or call our Data Protection Officer whose details are also in Section 9.

 Changes to this policy

-We may change the content of this document from time to time to reflect the latest views of what we do with your data or to accommodate legal and regulatory changes.
-Please check back frequently.
-You will be able to see changes have been made by the date it was last updated.
+We may change this document from time to time to reflect the latest information on what we do, how we manage personal data and what is necessary to comply with data protection law and any associated regulations.
+Please check back frequently, it is possible to identify when a change has been made by referring to the date the document was last updated.